gchux/cloud-run-ssh/README.md

 A pre-built Docker image is available as: `ghcr.io/gchux/cloud-run-ssh:latest`.

-The `SSH server sidecar` accepts the following environment variables:
+In addition to the environment variables used when running as the main –ingress– application container, the `SSH server sidecar` accepts the following:

 - `ENABLE_SSH_PROXY`: _boolean_ ; default value is `false`.
 - `SSH_PROXY_SERVER_HOST`: _IPv4_ ; no default value is assigned.